DaveGee/prep-pal/PROJECT.md

 ## Misc

 - [x] Multi-language (FR, DE, EN)
-- [ ] better error display management
+- [ ] better error display management - remove the popovers
+- [ ] better scroll control - stay on the same scroll level when closing/opening popovers (put popovers on the right?)
 - [ ] Add a profile ID (prepare for login)
 - [ ] Redesign
 - [ ] Distribution